Ramadan Tips for Everyone

 - Meats, vegetables, eggs and dairy items are rich in proteins.
 Make a point to include at least one of these items in each Ramadan feast since proteins are vital for your body cells.

-- If you are an athlete used to energetic exercise, you can manage by including your exercise sessions just after suhoor.
+- If you are an athlete used to energetic exercise, you can manage by including your exercise activity just after suhoor.

 - Be innovative with the vegetables you eat.
 The more different and bright vegetables you add to your iftar salad, the more variety of nutrients you will get.

-- If you are unable to eat more and can’t finish your Iftar, you can postpone your food until after your Maghreb supplication.
+- If you are unable to eat more and can’t finish your Iftar, you can postpone your food until after your Maghrib supplication.

-- Share with your neighbors, Ramadan is all about caring and sharing with those around you and neighbors have a special respect in our religion.
+- Share with your neighbors, Ramadan ul Mubarak is all about caring and sharing with those around you and neighbors have a special respect in our religion.

 - Visit the poor and the needy and donate food and water to help those less lucky.